learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are the properties used to get size of window?
+## Q 12.10.
+What are the properties used to get size of window?

 **1. The screen size:**